Top 5 2nd Quarter Trades of Go - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Goodman Financial CORP’s top five trades of the quarter.
+According to GuruFocus data, these were Goldstein Munger & Associates’s top five trades of the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.